 Under CHESS, the Company will not issue certificates to Security holders.
 Rather, holding statements (similar to bank statements) will be sent to Security holders as soon as practicable after allotment.
 Holding statements will be sent either by CHESS (for Security holders who elect to hold Securities on the CHESS sub-register) or by the Company's Share Registry (for Security holders who elect to hold their Securities on the issuer sponsored sub-register).
-The statements will set out the number of existing Security holder's holder identification number of new Security holders who elect to hold Securities on the number of new Security holders who elect to hold Securities on the CHESS sub-register) or Security holder's holder identification number (for Security holders who elect to hold Securities on the CHESS sub-register) or Security holder reference number (for Security holders who elect to hold their Securities on the issuer sponsored sub-register).
+The statements will set out the number of existing Securities (where applicable) and the number of new Securities allotted under this Prospectus and provide details of a Security holder's holder identification number (for Security holders who elect to hold Securities on the CHESS sub-register) or Security holder reference number (for Security holders who elect to hold their Securities on the issuer sponsored sub-register).
 Updated holding statements will also be sent to each Security holders at the end of each month in which there is a transaction on their holding, as required by the Listing Rules.